A cracked tsuka (Japanese sword handle) is probably the most commonly

 SOURCE: Sword Forum International

-In reality, there are no verified reports of a sword actually failing in use soley from a cracked tsuka core.
+In reality, the biggest concern for anyone using a Katana isn't that a cracked tsuka will cause it to fall apart mid swing.
 Indeed, the most common catastrophic event likely to befall a Katana is blade failure (breakage) or user error (losing your grip).

 That said, it's obvious that ideally all components should be in the best condition possible because even the remotest chance of an unexpected launching of 3 long razor sharp missile is obviously a serious safety concern!!